 What may be included in general correspondence to an inmate

-Letters and packages sent to inmates may contain the following:
+Letters sent to inmates may contain the following:

-- photocopies no larger than 8.5” x 11” (may include photocopies of newspaper and magazine articles)
+- photocopies no larger than 8.5” x 11” (may include photocopies of newspaper and magazine articles, drawings in pencil or crayon, paintings, or greeting cards, provided the photocopies do not violate any other provision(s) of this policy).

 - photographs (excluding Polaroid or other layered photographs) that fit into the authorized photo album* or photographs no larger than 8.5” x 11.
 Multiple photographs printed on a single 8.5” x 11” page are counted as one photo. *Check with the offender on the photo size for the authorized album, since this may vary depending on availability.